noahehall/theBookOfNoah/databases/mongodb.md

 ## important notes, files and directories
 ## notes
   - by default
-    - mongodb runs using hte `mongodb` user account
+    - mongodb runs using the `mongodb` user account
       - if you change the user account
         - update the permission to the data and log directories
     - mongodb instances run on part `27017`